 Wilderness, Light Sizzles Around Me

-Wilderness, Light Sizzles Around Me features a uniquely inspired group of sculptures and two-dimensional works more than a decade in the making.
-The exhibition represents Dill’s ongoing investigation into the voices and personas of the American past.
-For Dill, the “American” voice grew from early America’s obsessions with divinity and deviltry, on fears of the wilderness “out there” and wilderness inside us.
-The extremes of both shaped history and gave pulse and heat to the words of activists such as John Brown, Sojourner Truth, Mother Ann Lee, and Dred Scott.
+Lesley Dill: Wilderness, Light Sizzles Around Me features a uniquely inspired group of sculptures and two-dimensional works more than a decade in the making.
+The exhibition represents the ongoing investigation into the voices and personas of the American past by artist Lesley Dill.
+For Dill, the voices grew from early America’s obsessions with divinity and deviltry, and on fears of the wilderness “out there” and inside us.
+The extremes of both shaped history and gave pulse and heat to the words of activists such as John Brown, Sojourner Truth, Anne Hutchinson, and Dred Scott.
 Dill writes: “These personas and their times stir something deep in my own family history and sense of self.
 I am compelled to explore this period in America’s history when limited access to diversity of written word ignited the bravery of these figures in response to their times.”

-Dill has roots in Maine.
-She was born in 1950 to two high school teachers in Bronxville, New York, raised in Falmouth, Maine, and graduated from Waynflete School in Portland.
+Lesley Dill has roots in Maine.
+She was born in 1950 to two high school teachers in Bronxville, New York, raised in Falmouth, Maine, and the Adirondacks, and graduated from Waynflete School.
 She received her Master of Arts from Smith College in 1974, and her Master of Fine Arts from Maryland Institute College of Art in 1980.
-Dill is the recipient of numerous grants and awards, including a John Simon Guggenheim fellowship, Joan Mitchell Foundation Grant, National Endowment for the Arts Fellowship, and Anonymous Was A Woman.
+Dill has had over 100 solo exhibitions and her work is in museum collections worldwide.
+She is the recipient of numerous grants and awards, including a John Simon Guggenheim fellowship, Joan Mitchell Foundation Grant, National Endowment for the Arts Fellowship, and Anonymous Was A Woman.

-This exhibition is organized by the Figge Art Museum.
-A catalogue, featuring essays by Eleanor Heartney, Nancy Princenthal, accompanies the exhibition.
+This exhibition is organized by the Figge Art Museum, Davenport, Iowa.
+A catalogue, with